aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 {{% alert color="primary" %}}

 Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells provides the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getworksheet/) method which returns the reference of the worksheet that contains the chart.
+Aspose.Cells provides the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getworksheet/) method which returns a reference to the worksheet that contains the chart.

 {{% /alert %}}